ephedrandrox/balek/README.md

 Once the containers are up and running you can access your Balek instance through [https://localhost/](https://localhost/)

-To access the built/minified interface you have to request the [/release/](https://localhost/release/) directory.
+To access the built/minified interface you have to request [https://localhost/release/](https://localhost/release/)

-The release build will be improved in the future and this wont be the case.
+📝 _The release build will be improved in the future and this won't be the case._